awsdocs/amazon-dynamodb-developer-guide/doc_source/GSI.md

 If you write an item to a table, you don't have to specify the attributes for any global secondary index sort key\.
 Using `GameTitleIndex` as an example, you would not need to specify a value for the `TopScore` attribute to write a new item to the `GameScores` table\.
 In this case, DynamoDB does not write any data to the index for this particular item\.

 A table with many global secondary indexes incurs higher costs for write activity than tables with fewer indexes\.
-For more information, see [Provisioned Throughput Considerations for Global Secondary Indexes](#GSI.ThroughputConsiderations)\.
+For more information, see [Provisioned throughput considerations for Global Secondary Indexes](#GSI.ThroughputConsiderations)\.

-## Table classes with global secondary indexes<a name="GSI.tableclasses"></a>
+## Table classes with Global Secondary Index<a name="GSI.tableclasses"></a>

 A global secondary index will always use the same table class as its base table\.
 Any time a new global secondary index is added for a table, the new index will use the same table class as its base table\.
 When a table's table class is updated, all associated global secondary indexes are updated as well\.

-## Provisioned Throughput Considerations for Global Secondary Indexes<a name="GSI.ThroughputConsiderations"></a>
+## Provisioned throughput considerations for Global Secondary Indexes<a name="GSI.ThroughputConsiderations"></a>

 When you create a global secondary index on a provisioned mode table, you must specify read and write capacity units for the expected workload on that index\.
 The provisioned throughput settings of a global secondary index are separate from those of its base table\.
 A `Query` operation on a global secondary index consumes read capacity units from the index, not the base table\.
 When you put, update or delete items in a table, the global secondary indexes on that table are also updated\.
 These index updates consume write capacity units from the index, not from the base table\.